sts10/sts10.github.io/guides/digital-security.md

 ## See Something Say Something

-I’m low-key terrified that there is misinformation above.
+I'm low-key terrified that there is misinformation above.
 If you see something wrong or misleading here, or you have suggestions, feel free to ping me on [Twitter](https://twitter.com/sts10) or [Mastodon](https://octodon.social/@schlink), or [send me an encrypted message using one of the services listed here](https://gist.github.com/sts10/4a4e01021b3a5ad42e9b73e0abd7b7e3).

-Last updated: December 29, 2018
+Last updated: January 2, 2019